 The Nomination Committee is granted the authority to access and recommend candidates with mix of skills and experience, including core competencies to the Board.
 The Committee also carries out annual evaluation on the effectiveness and adequacy of balance between the whole Board.

 Composition

 The members are as follows:

-See Keng Leong (Chairman) Lee Boon Kok (Member) Mohd Fadzli bin Ibrahim (Member)
+See Keng Leong (Chairman) - Resigned on 31 July 2010 Lee Boon Kok (Member) Mohd Fadzli bin Ibrahim (Member) Tan Chin Eng (Member) - Appointed on 29 October 2010

 Function and Duties